kaljuvee/earnings-calls/USER_GUIDE.md

 ![Download Transcripts](screenshot_01_download_page.webp)

-This page allows you to search and download earnings call transcripts from the Financial Modeling Prep API.
+This page allows you to search and download earnings call transcripts from the API Ninjas.

 ### Features